LLNL/sundials/doc/idas/guide/source/Introduction.rst

 Changes in vx.x.x
 -----------------

+Additionally export ``SUNDIALS::<lib>`` targets with no static/shared suffix for use within the build directory (this mirrors how the targets are exported upon installation).

 Fixed memory leaks in the SUNLINSOL_SUPERLUMT linear solver.

 :cmakeop:`CMAKE_C_STANDARD` is now set to 99 by default.